City of London

-While the other two skyscrapers do not have a tourist attraction, the Walkie Talkie may get you interested.
+While the other two skyscrapers do not have a tourist attraction, the Walkie-Talkie may get you interested.
 The new addition is an eye-catching architecture, with shapes that are like no other.
-It is a curvy skyscraper and when the building goes up, it got swollen to a larger, curvy top that’s larger than the lower part of its body – as to how it was advertised when it was being built “The Building With More Up Top”.
+It is a curvy skyscraper and when the building goes up, it gets swollen to a larger, curvy top that’s larger than the lower part of its body – as to how it was advertised when it was being built as “The Building With More Up Top”.

-Why it shapes like this?
+Why is it shaped like this?
 This time, it’s not for aesthetic reasons.
 It’s just to maximize floor space on the existing space of land!

 Anyway… it turns out that the roof of the Walkie-Talkie building is actually quite special.
 It is constructed like a giant greenhouse for the public to enjoy and appreciate the magnificent view of the city of London.
 More, it’s free!